plexsysio/go-msuite/README.md

    - Access control is also present.
 Users can configure their APIs/Services to start using ACLs.
 These can be updated/removed etc.

 - Storage and SharedStorage
    - Currently a simple key-value store is available to all the services.
-This store uses a very simple ORM-like interface [ss-store](https://github.com/SWRMLabs/ss-store) which allows users to define how they want to store the objects into the store.
+This store uses a very generic K-V store interface [gkvstore](https://github.com/plexsysio/gkvstore) which allows users to define how they want to store the objects into the store.
 Different implementations can be added here in future.
    - Using IPFS and the above storage, we can use [ants-db](https://github.com/plexsysio/ants-db) to have a distributed CRDT store across all the go-msuite instances which are configured to use it.
 This is particularly useful to share state across all the instances running.
 Also it piggy-backs on the existing libp2p and IPFS instances that we already configure.

 - Taskmanager
-	- This is a simple worker pool which can be used to run tasks asynchronously. [taskmanager](http://github.com/SWRMLabs/ss-taskmanager) can be configured to have dedicated go-routines which handle tasks created by users.
+	- This is a simple worker pool which can be used to run tasks asynchronously. [taskmanager](http://github.com/plexsysio/taskmanager) can be configured to have dedicated go-routines which handle tasks created by users.
 Tasks can be short/long.
 All the tasks are stopped on app close.
 Also there is way to show task progress on the diagnostic endpoint

 - Distributed locking
    - Distributed locking is useful when you have multiple instances of your services running.
 This way we can synchronize services across different machines.
 This component currently uses zookeeper/redis implementations which need to be managed separately.